Overtime – Episode #386 (Originally aired 04/29/16)

 that would be an enormous, be 1.5 billion animals that you don't raise.
 Are you a vegan?
 I'm a vegan.

-When I said you had a veganism,
+When I said you weren't a

 When I was a little Catholic boy,